 Tax Rates for your Business Plan

+Tax is an amount of money levied by local or central government on the income of a business.
 The tax expense shown in the income statement of the financial projections template is based on the income before tax for the year multiplied by the tax rate.

 If the business is making losses, it is assumed that these are allowable for tax purposes and they are carried forward against future profits and deducted before calculating the tax expense.
 No allowance is made for losses carried back against past profits.